ManyTinyThings/ManyTinyThingsWeb/heat.markdown

 The atoms are bouncing all over the place, and they never stop.
 We have created a perpetual motion machine!

-Notice that the energy stays the same.
+Also, notice that the energy stays the same.
+Put another way: _energy is never created or destroyed_.
+This is how the world works at the microscopic level.

 We've already seen what happens if the energy keeps decreasing: everything stops.
 What happens if the energy always increases?
 Try out negative friction!

 <script>
     createSimulation({